edgeworx/docs/content/en/docs/more/maintenance.md

   {{<info>}}
   Again, please note that during any type of maintenance, applications and microservices running on your nodes **will not be affected**.
 They will continue to operate as normal.
-  But you will not be able to push any changes to those applications via Darcy Cloud during the maintenance period.
   {{</info>}}
 - For an _expedited maintenance event_, we aim to email you at least two days in advance.
 We realize that this is not a lot of time to prepare, so we make every effort to avoid expedited maintenance.